nhuntwalker/flask-book/ch1/first-app-with-html.rst

 The URLs to the static files are loaded in as the template renders, and by the time they hit the front-end they appear as ``/static/style.css`` and ``/static/app.js``.

 And thus we have a webpage!
+Feel free to refresh the page a few times to witness the glory of divs fading in over and over again.
+I know I did.